AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/m-metric-type-alloc.md

 ## Attribution

-For information about attribution in CJA, see [Attribution component settings](/help/data-views/component-settings/attribution.md).
+For information about attribution in Customer Journey Analytics, see [Attribution component settings](/help/data-views/component-settings/attribution.md).